jssckbl/jssckbl/README.md

 ### I'm a full stack developer living in Minneapolis, Minnesota.
 I like to work on full-stack applications using JavaScript, React, and Node.js.

-- I am in the final week of my second 8 week project with https://the-collab-lab.codes/ on team TCL-30!
+- In September 2020 I completed a second 8 week project with https://the-collab-lab.codes/ on team TCL-30!
 If you would like to see the project progress, check out the repository at https://github.com/the-collab-lab/tcl-30-whats-near-me.
 This project uses Google Maps and Wikipedia to show the user what nifty things might be nearby!
-My team will be implementing the design we created last week in Figma, and tending to any bugs we might find, as time allows.

 - 🔭 I finished my 8 weeks working with https://the-collab-lab.codes/ on team TCL-23!
 Check out our project repository at https://github.com/the-collab-lab/tcl-23-smart-shopping-list.
 It is a shopping list that people can share with others, and that helps track the user's shopping habits.